Skip to content

 Example 1

-A business running a monthly food delivery subscription bills their clients after they have made the delivery.
+A business running a monthly food delivery subscription bills their clients after they deliver the food.
 If a customer does not pay by the date stated on the invoice, then they will incur a $5 per week penalty fee.
-This fee is to cover the cost of the additional administration required to follow up on the late payment.
-This example is likely to be determined as fair and reasonable.
+This fee covers the additional administrative costs incurred to follow up on the late payment.
+Courts will likely determine this example as fair and reasonable.

 Example 2

-A separate food delivery business works under the same model as example one, except they charge $50 for every day that the payment is overdue.
-This example is likely to be determined to be a punishment and, therefore, would not be enforceable in court.
+A separate food delivery business operates under the same model as example one, except it charges $2000 for every day that the payment is overdue.
+Courts will likely find that this example constitutes a punishment, which is not a genuine pre-estimate of loss and would not enforce this in court.

 Continue reading this article below the form